 Proverbs 29:1 “He who is often reproved, yet stiffens his neck, will suddenly be broken beyond healing”.

-Reconciliation means starting over, instilling positive mindset in a person.
-A positive individual radiates positive energy, that solidify the relations they have with other individuals.
+Reconciliation means starting over, instilling a positive mindset in a person.
+A positive individual radiates positive energy, which solidifies the relations they have with other individuals.
 The more they give their absolute best in what they do, with love, the more they receive abundant unexpected opportunities.
 Elevating them to higher steps of growth in all or some areas of their lives.
 That is why some couples age together until death, Businesses thrive, Families support each other, And friends stand by each other.
 Love becomes contagious intently to revive hope in hopelessness.

 For instance, “Water turned into blood”.
 Water is a source of life in the ecosystem that needs to be conserved, to feed on other systems.
-Fishing industry was crushed (and the fish in the Nile dies, and the Nile stank… Exodus 7:21), and nourishment of humanity was affected (and all the Egyptians dug along the Nile for water to drink, for they could not drink water from the Nile.
+The fishing industry was crushed (and the fish in the Nile dies, and the Nile stank… Exodus 7:21), and the nourishment of humanity was affected (and all the Egyptians dug along the Nile for water to drink, for they could not drink water from the Nile.
 Exodus 7:24).

-Inflexibility is like slowly submerging us into our graves.
-It slowly builds our egos and infuse our outlooks to bitterness, grudge, or jealousy but quick to build fears, anxiety, and doubts.
-And we are all not immune or sheltered from Karma to not take its place, as its purpose is to transform us not to harm us.
+If we are not cautious inflexibility will slowly submerge us into our graves.
+While it builds our egos and infuses our outlooks into bitterness, grudges, or jealousy (Proverbs 16:18 “Pride goes before destruction, and a haughty spirit before a fall”.).
+And, we are all not immune or sheltered from Karma to not take its place, as its purpose is to transform us not to harm us.
 However, our pride blinds us to our hurtful downfall (Exodus 14: 28 “The waters returned and covered the chariots and the horsemen; of all the host of Pharaoh that had followed them into the sea, not one of them remained”).

-It starts with me.
+Change starts with me.

 May God Bless Us All